 - Rotate up to brighten.

 - Rotate down to dim.

-- Rotate to full down position to turn off.
+- Rotate to full up position (past detent) to turn on interior lamps.

 AUTOLAMP CONTROL (IF EQUIPPED)

 The autolamp system provides light sensitive automatic on-off control of the exterior lights normally controlled by the headlamp control.